skatt621/Brogrammers/README.md

     `$ cd check_hunters`

-    `$ python manage.py createsuperuser`
+    `$ python manage.py createsuperuser --username=YOUR_USERNAME --email=SOME_EMAIL@example.com`

-    and fill out with the info you would like to use for local development
+    You will be prompted for a password twice.
+Once this is created, you will be able to log in to the admin page.

 9. To run the project on your local machine, run